chiaratardioli/aws-restart-journey/Labs/Servers/EC2_Instances.md

 ## Optional challenge 1: Connect to an EC2 instance

 I tried to connect to the **Misconfigured Web Server** instance by using EC2 Instance Connect and it does not work.
+EC2 Instance Connect failed because I didn’t have an IAM user with EC2 Instance Connect permissions.

-When I tried to connect via the AWC CLI and I got the error.
+Also when I tried to connect with the AWC CLI and I got the error.
 ```bash
 [ec2-user@ip-10-0-0-43 ~]$ aws ec2-instance-connect ssh --instance-id $INSTANCE_MWS